 - All required content and resources for the Seven Realms Training Programs will be provided by the client.

-- The platform will be deployed on the client's existing Amazon Web Services (AWS) infrastructure.
+- The platform will be deployed and updated on the client's existing Amazon Web Services (AWS) infrastructure and then transferred to the VPS server.

 - Any third-party integrations or APIs will be provided and maintained by the client.